allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

     // tap on first item
     XCUIApplication().collectionViews.cells["listingItem0"].tap()
     // check item title
-    XCTAssertTrue(XCUIApplication().staticTexts["productTitle"], "Product 1")
+    XCTAssertEqual(XCUIApplication().staticTexts["productTitle"], "Product 1")
     // check item price
-    XCTAssertTrue(XCUIApplication().staticTexts["productPrice"], "€ 1.00")
+    XCTAssertEqual(XCUIApplication().staticTexts["productPrice"], "€ 1.00")
 }
 ```

-But even with comments it's not really readable isn't it?
+But even with comments it's not really readable, isn't it?
 Moreover we can't reuse this code in other test methods
 and copying those `XCUIApplication()` calls over and over again is not feasible at all.

 This is the place where [Page Objects](http://martinfowler.com/bliki/PageObject.html) (a concept known well to anyone